jpeddicord/cse560/Assembler/doc/src/language_spec.rst

 Format::

-	Label | equ | 0 - 1023 or another equated label
+	Label | equ | 0 - 1023, another equated label, or star notation

 Equate allows the user to set a label to the a value between 0 and 1023.
 If provided a label rather than a number, the label must have been previously equated.
+Accepts star notation (as do instructions) but is limited to equated symbols that have been previously defined in the source.

 Example::